What Is Glazing? 6 Window Glazing Types Explained

 Safety Glazing

-Safety glazing includes tempered or laminated glass designed to reduce injury risk if broken.
-It’s commonly used in doors, large panels, and high-traffic areas.
+Tempered or laminated glass that reduces injury risk if broken.
+Mandated by AS 1288 in doors, door side panels, and low-level glass areas.

 What does glazing mean?

 Glazing is the glass installed into a window or door frame.
-It can be single, double, or triple pane and affects insulation, noise reduction, and condensation.
+It can be single, double, or triple pane and directly affects a home's insulation, noise reduction, condensation control, and energy efficiency.

 Is double glazing worth it in Melbourne?

-For most homes, yes—double glazing improves comfort and reduces heating and cooling demand.
-Performance depends on the full window system and installation quality.
+For most Melbourne homes, yes.
+Double glazing improves comfort in both winter and summer, reduces heating and cooling costs, and cuts external noise.
+Performance depends on the full window system — frame material, glass specification, and installation quality all matter. uPVC double glazed windows consistently deliver the best results.

 What is the difference between double glazing and secondary glazing?

-Double glazing is a sealed two-pane glass unit (usually as part of a replacement window system).
-Secondary glazing adds an extra internal pane to an existing window without replacing the original frame.
+Double glazing is a factory-sealed insulated glass unit (IGU) with two panes — installed as part of a full window replacement.
+Secondary glazing adds an extra internal panel to an existing window without replacing the original frame.
+Double glazing generally outperforms secondary glazing for both thermal and acoustic results.

 We support Royal